increpare/oeuf-documentation/map-editor-tutorial.md

 ## 8. <img src="./map-editor-images/upload_icon.png" /> Upload to Steam Workshop

-Uploading to Steam Workshop is a pretty easy affair - when you're happy with your map, just click the steam button in the toolbar :
+When you're happy with your map and want to share it on the Steam Workshop, click the Steam button in the toolbar:

 <img height="300" src="./map-editor-images/workshop_upload.png" />